Blue Jays close out dismal homestand with loss to Angels - Article - TSN

 The Canadian Press

+The players packed up right after the latest loss for a flight to Philadelphia ahead of a nine-game road trip.

+"I'm ready to get on the road, there's no doubt," said Toronto manager John Gibbons.
+"This was a brutal homestand for us."

-TORONTO — Mike Trout his team-leading 15th home run and starter Nick Tropeano was solid over 7 1/3 innings as the Los Angeles Angels dumped the Toronto Blue Jays 8-1 on Thursday afternoon.
+Mike Trout hit his team-leading 15th home run and starter Nick Tropeano was solid over 7 1/3 innings as Los Angeles took the rubber game of the three-game set.

-Albert Pujols also homered for the Angels while Martin Maldonado had two hits and drove in three runs.
+Albert Pujols also homered for the Angels (28-22) while Martin Maldonado had two hits and drove in three runs.
+Los Angeles is a majors-best 16-5 on the road this season.

-The Angels took two of three from the slumping Blue Jays (23-27), who have dropped six of their last seven games and nine of 11.
+"We pressured them all afternoon," said Angels manager Mike Scioscia.
+"You get 15 chances with guys in scoring position, that's good.
+We did a lot of good things out there."

-The Rogers Centre roof was open on a glorious spring afternoon but the Blue Jays gave the 43,344 spectators little to cheer about.
+The retractable roof was open on a glorious spring afternoon but the Blue Jays gave the 43,344 spectators little to cheer about.

-Toronto posted a 1-6 record on the homestand and will begin a nine-game road trip Friday in Philadelphia.
+"We're not putting complete games together and that's a recipe for not having success," said Blue Jays slugger Josh Donaldson, who had one hit and two strikeouts.

-Blue Jays starter Marco Estrada lasted just 4 1/3 innings and never found his rhythm.
-The Angels struck early with two runs in the second inning.
+The Angels struck early with two runs in the second inning off Toronto starter Marco Estrada.

 Two-way star Shohei Ohtani drew a leadoff walk and moved to third on a double by Andrelton Simmons.
 Both runners scored on a Maldonado single.